• Skip to main content

 Serving Suggestions

 We make this sigara börek recipe quite often since it caters us in many occasions.
-They make an easy and tasty meze, especially when served with an simple yogurt sauce on the side.
+They make an easy and tasty meze, especially when served with a simple yogurt sauce on the side, which is actually yogurt seasoned with salt, red pepper flakes and mint.

 Storage